CharlesProjectPortfolio/Sofa-Shop-Application/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+    PartTest.java line 105 added a unit test getMinInv().
+    PartTest.java line 106 added a variable and assigned it with the minimum value.
+    PartTest.java line 107 used the partIn to set the minimum value.
+    PartTest.java line 108 used the assert equals method to test the input.
+    PartTest.java line 109 Used the partOut to set the minimum value.
+    PartTest.java line 110 Used the assert equals method to test the output.
+    PartTest.java line 114 added a unit test getMaxInv().
+    PartTest.java line 115 added a variable and assigned it with the maximum value.
+    PartTest.java line 116 used the partIn to set the maximum value.
+    PartTest.java line 117 used the assert equals method to test the input.
+    PartTest.java line 118 Used the partOut to set the maximum value.
+    PartTest.java line 119 Used the assert equals method to test the output.

 J.  Remove the class files for any unused validators in order to clean your code.